Visit us on Facebook: https://www.facebook.com/stpaulslabyrinth/

 The labyrinth is a spiritual form that is open to people of all faiths and spiritual disciplines as a resource for meditation, reflection, and prayer.
 Unlike a maze, labyrinths have only one path that leads into the centre and back out again.
-There are slips of paper and pens to write down your thoughts, meditations or prayers and a prayer wall with to pin them to.
+Often we have slips of paper and pens to write down your thoughts, meditations or prayers.
 There are also chairs and cushions for still forms of meditation and centering.

 Who Created St Paul's Labyrinth?

-St Pauls Labyrinth was created by a group of dedicated volunteers in 1996 under the initiative and leadership of the Reverend April Stanley during her appointment as associate priest at St Pauls.
-It is run by a team of volunteers and long time walkers in the Labyrinth Guild, and staffed six days a week by a group of dedicated multifaith volunteers.
-It is a program of St Pauls Anglican Church, funded as part of parish ministry.
+St Pauls Labyrinth was created by a group of dedicated volunteers in 1996 under the initiative and leadership of the Reverend April Stanley during her appointment as associate priest at St Paul's.
+It is a program of St Paul's Anglican Church, funded as part of parish ministry.